mudraswami/rag-document-qa-agent/README.md

 ## Testing

-I tested the application with a sample PDF and asked questions about:
+I tested the application with different PDF documents and asked questions based on their content.

-- Beneficiary details
-- Bank account verification
-- What happens when verification fails
-- Required bank account information
-- Beneficiary bank account name verification

-The application returned relevant answers and the retrieved document context.
+The application returned relevant answers along with the retrieved document context.

 ## Project Files